D Glossary (Non-Normative)

 selection attribute when the

 element exists only in MathML data.
-Defined precisely in the aforementioned
+Defined precisely in the abovementioned

 - Space-like (MathML expression)